AxonIQ/reference-guide/operations-guide/setting-up-axon-server/launch.md

 When you start the client containers, you can now use `--link axonserver` to provide them with the correct DNS entry.
 The Axon Server-connector looks at the `axon.axonserver.servers` property to determine where Axon Server lives, so don't forget to set it to `axonserver` and pass it to your app.
 For more information on the environment variables you can use to tweak settings, see [Customizing the Docker image of Axon Server](../2.2-setup/properties.md#customizing-the-docker-image-of-axon-server).

-## Starting Axon server in Kubernetes and Minikube
+## Starting Axon Server in Kubernetes and Minikube

 _Warning_: Although you can get a pretty functional cluster running locally using Minikube, you can run into trouble when you want to let it serve clients outside of the cluster.
 Minikube can provide access to HTTP servers running in the cluster, for other protocols you have to run a special protocol-agnostic proxy like you can with `kubectl port-forward <pod-name> <port-number>`.
 For non-development scenarios, we do not recommend using Minikube.